National Forests in Michigan Will Let You Cut Down Christmas Trees for Cheap – or Give You One for FREE if You’re in 4th Grade

 Tell someone where you’re going.
 National forests may have spotty to poor cell service.
 Let someone know where you are going and when you’ll be back.

-This year any 4th or 5th Grader who has a valid Every Kid in a Park pass or paper voucher will get one FREE Christmas Tree permit.
+This year any 4th Grader who has a valid Every Kid in a Park pass or paper voucher will get one FREE Christmas Tree permit.

-The USDA Forest Service expanded its Every Kid Outdoors program to 4th and 5th-grade students for the remainder of the 2020-2021 school year.
-A new voucher is available for download through August 31, 2021.
+The USDA Forest Service’s Every Kid Outdoors program is available for 4th grade students for the remainder of the 2021-2022 school year.
+A new voucher is available for download through August 31, 2022.

 In order to get their FREE permit, the student will need to get the Every Kid in a Park voucher from the website, print it off & bring the paper voucher to a national forest office to claim their free tree cutting permit OR they can input their pass information at Recreation.gov and redeem for a free Christmas tree cutting permit online.